 The beauty of travel is that it has an escapism element in it.
 An art that one may resort to as a form of catharsis or simply just for the heck of doing it.
 You may be who you want to be, do whatever you want, make mistakes, screw up, fall.
 Who cares?
 No one.
 No one will judge you, you won’t feel embarrassed and all you have to do is stand up and do it all over again.

-A couple of bottles of cheap beer are my essential materials for a good night on the road, sometimes I intentionally get wasted to elicit experiences that would weave stories worth telling.
+A couple of bottles of cheap beer, aaaah!
+My essential material for a good night on the road, sometimes, I intentionally get wasted to elicit experiences that would weave stories worth telling.

 A year ago.

-Bottle after bottle, the night went deeper in a backpacker pub with sticky floor laminated with an undeniable stinky layers of sweat, spilt beer, vomit and god-knows-what other bodily fluids.
+Bottle after bottle, the night went deeper in a backpacker pub.
+The sticky floor was laminated with an undeniable stinky layers of sweat, spilt beer, vomit and god-knows-what other bodily fluids.

 It was a good place, to get crazy and escape.

 At the bar counter, I was nursing my bottles when suddenly a smooth slim hand squeezed between me and some random dude from London.
 It quickly rubbed my sweat smeared skins then a soft voice cut-in “Can I have two bottles please?”
 She attempted

 asking pleading to the tender, but to no avail.

 I flicked a rolled tissue and hit the bartender right on his ear and I finally got his attention.
 “The pretty lady here is ordering two bottles!”